Dehumidifier set to 45 percent humidity operating in a residential living room to prevent mold growth

 Seasonal humidity spikes35–45%

 If your basement has experienced previous moisture damage, maintaining lower humidity targets reduces the chance of mold recurrence.
-For additional structural protection strategies, see our guide on how to prevent mold under flooring.
+However, humidity control should be paired with leak repair, drainage correction, and drying if water has reached flooring or wall materials.

 Best Bathroom Humidity Settings to Prevent Mold